IsakThornqvist/Assignment-L3/Reflection.md

 # Reflection during development
 The first step in my work process was deciding what kind of application I wanted to create.
 At first, I was leaning toward making a football tactics board, but I eventually came up with an idea that I think is even better and more fun.
 I decided to use my canvas module to create a drawing game where players gather around one computer, draw random words, and the others have to guess what’s being drawn.

+The implementation of the wordGenerator was quite simple, I tried to follow the best practices by making all the methods private and the wordGenerator itself has no external needs it exists on its own and the component could easily be reused in another project or application.

 # Notes to self - Workflow
 1. Get new sections to show up in interface
 2. Word generator component